-In practice, each individual employer's or group of employers' positions is assessed separately and contributions are set out in Aon's report dated 31 March 2020 (the "actuarial valuation report").
-In addition to the contributions shown above, payments to cover additional liabilities arising from early retirements (other than ill-health retirements) will be made to the Fund by the employers.
+- an allowance of 1.5% of pay for McCloud and cost management see paragraph i below, - In practice, each individual employer's or group of employers' position is assessed separately and contributions are set out in Aon's report dated 31 March 2020 (the "actuarial valuation report").
+In addition to the contributions certified, payments to cover additional liabilities arising from early retirements (other than ill-health retirements) will be made to the Fund by the employers.

+Total contributions payable by all employers over the three years to 31 March 2023 are estimated to be:

+Year from 1 April % of pensionable pay Plus total contribution amount (£M)

+2020 19.8 0.008

+2021 19.8 0.008

+2022 19.8 0.009
-The funding plan adopted in assessing the contributions for each individual employer or group was in accordance with the Funding Strategy Statement in force at the time.
-The approach adopted, and the recovery period used for each employer, was agreed with the Administering Authority reflecting the employers' circumstances.

-The valuation was carried out using the projected unit actuarial method for most employers and the main actuarial assumptions used for assessing the funding target and the contribution rates were as follows.
+- d) The funding plan adopted in assessing the contributions for each employer is in accordance with the Funding Strategy Statement.
+Different approaches were adopted in relation to the calculation of the primary contribution rate and individual employers' recovery periods as agreed with the Administering Authority and reflected in the Funding Strategy Statement, reflecting the employers' circumstances. - e) The valuation was carried out using the projected unit actuarial method for most employers and the main financial actuarial assumptions used for assessing the funding target and the contribution rates were as follows.

-Summary of Assumptions 31 March 2016 31 March 2019

-Valuation Valuation

-Discount rate for periods in service

-Scheduled body funding target 4.5%pa 4.2%pa

-Orphan body funding target 4.1%pa 3.3%pa

-Discount rate for periods after leaving service

-Scheduled body funding target 4.5%pa 4.2%pa

-Orphan body funding target 2.5%pa 1.6%pa

-Rate of inflationary pay increases 3.5%pa 3.6%pa

-Rate of increase to pension accounts 2.0%pa 2.1%pa

-Rate of increases in pensions in payment 2.0%pa 2.1%pa
+Summary of Assumptions 31 March 2016 Valuation 31 March 2019 Valuation Discount rate for periods in service Scheduled body funding target 4.5%pa 4.2%pa Orphan body funding target 4.1%pa 3.3%pa Discount rate for periods after leaving service Scheduled body funding target 4.5%pa 4.2%pa Orphan body funding target 2.5%pa 1.6%pa Rate of inflationary pay increases 3.5%pa 3.6%pa Rate of increase to pension accounts 2.0%pa 2.1%pa Rate of increases in pensions in payment 2.0%pa 2.1%pa